playcanvas/playcanvas-sync/step-by-step-guide.md

 Download or clone https://github.com/playcanvas/playcanvas-sync

-Install dependencies by running from the `playcanvas-sync` folder.
+Install dependencies by running from the `playcanvas-sync` folder

 ```
 npm install